mimoguz/layeredfonticon/README.md

-# Layered Font Icon For Java Swing / FlatLaf
+# Layered Font Icon Support For Java Swing / FlatLaf

 This is a very basic layered font icon utility that I extracted from another project of mine, for Java 11+ and Scala 3.
 It lets you use your own font icons in Swing applications, optionally with multiple layers in one icon.
 Below screenshot shows several examples using three layers.